apache/camel-website/content/blog/2022/12/camel4roadmap/index.md

 - Dec 2022: Camel 3.20 LTS
 - Jun 2023: Camel 3.21 LTS
-- Dec 2023: Camel 3.22 LTS (last planned Camel v3 release so last version supporting Java 11, supported until Dec 2024)
+- Dec 2023: Camel 3.22 LTS (last planned Camel v3 release so last version supporting Java 11 until Dec 2024)

 Each Camel 3 LTS release will contain fewer new features and improvements than before, because our focus and work shifted to Camel v4.